gameswu/nya_doc/en-us/Function.md

     Bot->>User: Reply to message
 ```

-### Active Messages

-Nya can proactively send messages to users under certain conditions, with different behaviors in group chats and private messages:
-- In group chats: Nya will not initiate topics on her own, but even if users do not @Nya, she may actively participate in the conversation as long as the message content is related to her interests or if she has not spoken for a long time.
-- In private messages: After a long period of inactivity with a user, Nya may proactively send messages asking if the user needs help or sharing some interesting information.
-If users do not wish to receive proactive messages, they can ignore Nya for a long time or directly [contact the developer](/en-us/README.md#contact-to-the-developer).

 ### QQ Rich Text Support

 Nya supports QQ's rich text format and can send and receive various types of messages such as images, emojis, links, etc. However, due to the current limitations of the AI capabilities, Nya is currently unable to flexibly utilize these rich text contents for complex interactions.
 Currently, Nya supports: